Scaling Your Ecommerce Business In 2022: 5 Market Forces You Can’t Afford To Ignore

 Unsurprisingly we return (briefly) to the biggest current global issue: the pandemic.
-Lockdown restrictions and global uncertainty had a dampening effect on the UK economy throughout 2020, with headline GDP declining 9.9% in 2020.
-The final economic impact could eventually be more severe than the global financial crisis of 2008.
+Ongoing social and economic restrictions - and global uncertainty - certainly had a dampening effect on the UK economy throughout 2021, with headline GDP declining 9.9%.
+It was feared that the final economic impact could eventually be more severe than the global financial crisis of 2008.
 According to the ONS:

 “The total volume of retail sales in Great Britain fell by 1.9% in 2020 compared with 2019, the largest fall since records began.
 The impact has been particularly severe for non-essential retail.”

-Statista predicts that the UK eCommerce market will reach US$103,916m in 2021, with the following projections for certain industry verticals:
+Statista predicts that the UK eCommerce market will reach US$143,060m in 2022, with the following projections for certain industry verticals:

-The future health of the overall retail sector will rely partly on the success of the UK’s vaccination programme and the need for further lockdowns, which historically caused retail sales volumes to contract.
-For many eCommerce companies, however, the economic impact of the pandemic has largely been one of increased opportunity and trend-defying sales, and 2021 is the perfect year to start planning for scalable growth.
+The future health of the overall retail sector will rely partly on the sustainability of the UK’s total reopening, the risk of new variants and the appetite for further lockdowns - which historically caused retail sales volumes to contract.
+For many eCommerce companies, however, the economic impact of the pandemic has largely been one of increased opportunity and trend-defying sales, and 2022 is the perfect year to start planning for scalable growth.

 4. You Can’t Sell Flip-Flops in December: Seasonality and Scaling

 (Well, actually you can.
 If you’re in Australia.
 So, seasonality Rule #1: know your market).